multiversx/mx-docs/docs/developers/scenario-reference/structure.md

     - `balance` EGLD balance
     - `esdt` a list of ESDT tokens owned by this account
         - Owned ESDTs are represented as a map from token identifier to token data
-        - Mandos does not validate token identifiers (the keys).
+        - The parser does not validate token identifiers (the keys).
         - There are 2 formats for expressing the ESDT value:
             - Compact: for fungible tokens a single string containing the ESDT balance is enough.
             - Full: as a map containing several fields:
                 - `instances` is a list containing the main token data.
-Each instance has a unique token nonce (although Mandos does not enforce this uniqueness).
+Each instance has a unique token nonce (although the parser does not enforce this uniqueness).
 Fungible tokens can only have 1 instance with the nonce 0.
 Semi-fungible tokens have non-zero nonces.
 Each instance has the following fields:
                     - `nonce`
                     - `balance`
                     - `creator` address of the account that created the NFT
                     - `royalties` a proportion out of 10000 that represents what percentage of an NFT sell price should be transferred to the creator.
-This is not enforced by the protocol or Mandos in any way.
+This is not enforced by the protocol or the parser in any way.
                     - `hash` NFT hash
                     - `uri` a list of URIs associated to the NFT/SFT
                     - `attributes` raw bytes where any data can be stored